 Voices participants regularly contribute input to help shape the university’s programs and policies for the better.
 They also deliver innovative conferences, develop helpful websites, produce insightful videos, and create useful resources.
-For a quick summary of the decade of difference made by staff, view this Voices Accomplishments flier.
+For a quick summary of the decade and a half of difference made by staff, view this Voices Accomplishments flier.

-Voices, as it's often called, is a volunteer-based initiative that was launched in February 2005 to give staff, at all University campuses and the Health System, a stronger voice for developing and sharing ideas about the campus community topics that matter most to staff.
-Annual Reports are created to provide a snapshot of the impact that positive and sustained employee engagement has made on our university.
+Voices, as it's often called, is a volunteer-based initiative that was launched in February 2005 to give staff, at all university campuses and Michigan Medicine, a stronger voice for developing and sharing ideas about the campus community topics that matter most to staff.
+Progress reports are created to provide a snapshot of the impact that positive and sustained employee engagement has made on our university.

 U-M StaffWorks Best Practice and Technology Conference